johncai117/johncai117.github.io/content/featured/HTE/index.md

 Oral presentation at the Conference on Digital Experimentation (CODE) 2022 at MIT.

 Proposed a systematic paradigm for detecting, surfacing and characterizing heterogeneous treatment effects.
-First, we Presented a method to detect if treatment effect variation is present in an experiment, surface the most relevant dimensions for heterogeneity, and characterize the heterogeneity of the estimated individual treatment effects.
+Presented a method to detect if treatment effect variation is present in an experiment, surface the most relevant dimensions for heterogeneity, and characterize the heterogeneity of the estimated individual treatment effects.